Fooling a walleye to take your fake clump of feathers will serve to be a challenge, but it can be done when you present the right fly and techniques.

 LINE: Weighted forward, floating line that matches the rod weight (ie: 7 weight rod, you will need 7 weight line) and full sinking line (300- 350 grain) – a spare spool is handy to switch out sinking to floating.
 Or you can buy 2 rods and 2 reels – one for floating and one for sinking – depending on your budget.

-LEADER: I recommend 10 lb test toothy critter line from RIO lines, it’s knotless, tapered with a wire bite tippet and comes with a snap for easy fly change out – Many times walleye fly’s are eaten by pike!
-Prevent fly loss by using a specialized toothy critter leader.
+LEADER: I recommend 10 lb test toothy line from Cortland lines, it’s knotless, tapered with a wire bite tippet and comes with a snap for easy fly change out – Many times walleye fly’s are eaten by pike!
+Prevent fly loss by using a specialized toothy leader.

 FLY’S: I use 1 to 3 inch streamer bait fish patterns in a wide variety of color combinations such as: silver, white and bright green, black, blue, and chartreuse – as you explore fly’s you will find what works.
 Don’t forget leach and crayfish patterns in sizes 2 and 4.